Oxford-Data-Processes/rtg-automotive/README.md

 ********

-Fix the queue checking in the frontend.

 RTG shop - 3 tabs for each Excel download.
 One for each prefix eg. UKF, UKD, etc.

 Create mechanism for reducing size of tables.
-(Write entire database into S3, then reduce supplier_stock table to keep only last 14 days of data.
+Write entire database into S3, then reduce supplier_stock table to keep only last 14 days of data.
 SQL query in a Python script that runs weekly.

 THINGS TO TEST IN PRODUCTION:

+Test initially with one small store.

+Then test with store and RTG.

 Backend: